 I second the December 2011 post.
 Marin is the best that I could expect from public education in the East Bay.
 The school excels in math and science and it offers excellent chess and music programs.
 The parents are very involved and work with the dedicated teachers and administration to make the most of school and its students.
 It is an honor for my children to attend this school and I wish that all public schools would be at least this great.

 Marin Elementary School is a public elementary school in Albany.
-The principal of Marin Elementary School is David Kumamoto, whose e-mail is firstname.lastname@example.org.
-512 students go to Marin Elementary School and are mostly Unspecified; White, non-Hispanic; and Asian.
-17% of the Marin Elementary School students are "limited in English proficiency."
+The principal of Marin Elementary School is David Kumamoto and can be contacted at email@example.com.
+512 students attend Marin Elementary School and identify as Unspecified; White, non-Hispanic; and Asian.
+17% of the Marin Elementary School students have "limited English proficiency."
 12% of the 512 students here get reduced lunch prices.
-The ratio of students to teachers at Marin Elementary School is 22:1.
+The student to teacher ratio at Marin Elementary School is 22:1.
 Cornell Elementary School is one of the nearest elementary schools.

 - Ceramics sculpture